kahi0015/vm-storage-bicep/readme.md

 az resource list --resource-group cst8912lab10-RG
 ```

-- Upload a few blobs/files to the container
+- Upload a few blobs (files) to the container
 - SSH into the VM
 - Install Node.js: